shivangi470/mimc5/README.md

 Initialization

     Input:
-        Plaintext x∈Fqx∈Fq​ (where FqFq​ is a finite field with prime order qq).
+        Plaintext x∈Fq​ (where Fq​ is a finite field with prime order q).
         Secret key k∈Fqk∈Fq​.
-        Number of rounds rr.
+        Number of rounds r.
-        Round constants ci∈Fqci​∈Fq​ for i=0,1,…,r−1i=0,1,…,r−1, where c0=0c0​=0.
+        Round constants ci​∈Fq​ for i=0,1,…,r−1, where c0=0.

 Encryption Process

     Initial State:
-        Set the initial state s0=xs0​=x.
+        Set the initial state s0=x.

     Rounds:
-        For each round ii from 0 to r−1r−1: si+1=(si+k+ci)3mod  q
+        For each round ii from 0 to r−1: si+1​=(si​+k+ci​)3modq
-        si+1​=(si​+k+ci​)3modq
-            Addition: Add the secret key kk and the round constant cici​ to the current state sisi​.
+            Addition: Add the secret key kk and the round constant cici​ to the current state si​.
             Non-Linear Operation: Cube the result.
-            Modular Reduction: Reduce the result modulo qq.
+            Modular Reduction: Reduce the result modulo q.

     Final State:
-        After rr rounds, the final state srsr​ is computed.
+        After r rounds, the final state sr​ is computed.

     Output:
         The output of the MiMC encryption function is:
-        Ek(x)=sr+kmod  q
-        Ek​(x)=sr​+kmodq
+        Ek​(x)=sr​+k modq
-            Add the secret key kk to the final state srsr​ and reduce modulo qq.
+            Add the secret key k to the final state sr​ and reduce modulo q.

 Detailed Example